mossbanay/Psychology-3-4/Notes/U3AOS2.md

 #### Korsakoff's syndrome

 Caused by long-term deficiency in thiamine (Vitamin-B) and alcohol abuse, Korsakoff's syndrome is characterised by severe anterograde amnesia.
-While the damage of the disease is caused over long periods of alcohol abuse, the onset of the syndrome occurs over a period of only a few days and is irreverisble.
+While the damage of the disease is caused over long periods of alcohol abuse, the onset of the syndrome occurs over a period of only a few days and is irreversible.
 Prevention of worsening conditions can be achieved by administration of thiamine intravenously.

 #### Huntington's disease